-- The company may not get a durable quality of the equipment as it doesn’t proactively maintain and repair the item.
+- The company may not get the durable quality of the equipment as it doesn’t proactively maintain and repair the item.

 - High indirect costs due to improper care of the equipment.

-Why proactive support is better from reactive support?
+Why proactive support is better than reactive support?

 Proactive customer service approach provides ample opportunities to meet the expectations of your customers, build loyal customer relationships and boost the value of your customers through both their business and their advocacy.
 Here are some benefits of proactive support that businesses can reap.